MadhurDixit13/Sales_DataAnalysis_PowerBi/README.md

-# Sales_DataAnalysis_PowerBi
+# Sales_DataAnalysis_PowerBI
- Data Analysis on a companies total sales at various branches using Power Bi
+ Data Analysis on a companies total sales of its various branches using Power BI

  ## Things I learned
  - Data Modelling